Horovitz was a little man, a little man in size, but a giant of an unusual ability in an obvious, but somehow secret and understated way.

 He had a way of speaking that left one in wonder.

-Horovitz was a conductor on the Russian railroad.
-In early afternoons, he could be seen traversing a passenger car, walking the aisle from front to back, occasionally touching the backrest of a seat to steady himself as the train rocked around a curve beneath him, dressed in black vest and trousers, a bowtie closing the top of his white oxford shirt, a black conductor's cap on his head, puncher in hand.
+Horovitz was a conductor on the railroad.
+In early afternoons, he could be seen in a passenger car, walking the aisle from front to back, occasionally touching the backrest of a seat to steady himself as the train rocked around a curve beneath him, dressed in black vest and trousers, a bowtie closing the top of his white oxford shirt, a black conductor's cap on his head, puncher in hand.

 Horovitz seemed quiet to people who didn't know him very well.
 He seem unfathomable to those who did know him, better.
 To the passengers on the train, he seemed very businesslike in an ordinary way, taking and punching tickets and answering questions about destinations and arrival times, quietly and politely.
 When he was done in a car, he would be gone until the next stop.